Benchpress: A Scalable and Versatile Workflow for Benchmarking Structure Learning Algorithms: Structure learning

 \section{Structure learning}

-Structure learning algorithms for Bayesian networks was proved to be NP-hard, even when the number of parents of each node is restricted to two \citep{chickering2004large}.
-Also, the number of undirected graphs grows as \( \mathcal O(2^{p^2})\) even when restricted to decomposable graphs, making an exhaustive search for a specific graph infeasible \citep[see \emph{e.g.}][]{countchordal, cta}.
-Therefore, in practice we must rely on approximation methods which we can divide into three main categories: \emph{constraint-based}, \emph{score-based}, and \emph{hybrid} algorithms, discussed briefly below.
+Structure learning algorithms for Bayesian networks were proved to be NP-hard, even when the number of parents of each node is restricted to two \citep{chickering2004large}.
+Also, the number of undirected graphs grows as \( \mathcal O(2^{p^2})\) even when restricted to decomposable graphs, making an exhaustive search for a specific graph infeasible \citep[see \emph{e.g.},][]{countchordal, cta,hebertjohnson2023counting}.
+Therefore, in practice, we must rely on approximation methods which we can divide into three main categories: \emph{constraint-based}, \emph{score-based}, and \emph{hybrid} algorithms, discussed briefly below.

-\felix{Intro to structure learning} The seed to the first constraint-based algorithm was planted by \cite{verma1991equivalence} in the context of causal Bayesian networks.
-In line with their work, constraint-based methods employ conditional independence tests among the variables to first estimate an undirected graph by, \emph{e.g.}, starting with the complete graph, and excluding an edge \((\rva_i,\rva_j)\) if there exists some set \(\rva_\genseta\) such that the hypothesis \(\rva_i \ci_{\distr} \rva_j \mid \rva_\genseta\) can be not rejected according to a suitable test procedure.
-Such methods tend to be very fast but testing can suffer from large numbers of false negatives, \emph{i.e.} falsely not including edges when they should be present.
-Relaxing the significance level of the tests to reduce false negatives can however rapidly inflate false positives and runtimes. \felix{Intro to constraint based methods}
+\felix{Intro to structure learning} The seed for the first constraint-based algorithm was planted by \cite{verma1991equivalence} in the context of causal Bayesian networks.
+In line with their work, constraint-based methods employ conditional independence tests among the variables to first estimate an undirected graph by, \emph{e.g.}, starting with the complete graph, and excluding an edge \((\rva_i,\rva_j)\) if there exists some set \(\rva_\genseta\) such that the hypothesis \(\rva_i \ci_{\distr} \rva_j \mid \rva_\genseta\) cannot be rejected according to a suitable test procedure.
+Such methods tend to be very fast but testing can suffer from large numbers of false negatives, \emph{i.e.}, falsely not including edges when they should be present.
+Relaxing the significance level of the tests to reduce false negatives can, however, rapidly inflate false positives and runtimes. \felix{Intro to constraint-based methods}